• Skip to main content

 • Spoon half of the dough into a prepared loaf pan which has been sprayed liberally with baking spray.

-• Top the layer of dough with half of the prepared diced apples.
+• Top the layer of dough with half of the prepared diced apples (draining the apples first if there is excessive liquid in the bowl).

 • Top the apples with the remaining dough and top the second layer of dough with the remaining apples.